vscosta/yap/docs/md/attributes.md

- Attributed Variables and Co-Routining   {#AttributedVariables}
+ Attributed Variables and Co-Routining   {#attributes}
 =======================================
+@ingroup extensions

 YAP supports attributed variables, originally developed at OFAI by Christian Holzbaur.
 Attributes are a means of declaring that an